'We're leaving as fast as we can': University of Idaho reels with unease days after killing of 4 students and no suspect identified | KRDO

 Police ask public to ‘stay vigilant’

-The causes of death has been determined a homicide, according to a statement by Latah County Coroner Cathy Mabbutt.
+The causes of death have been determined a homicide, according to a statement by Mabbutt.
 The autopsies are completed, and the findings will be released when available, an employee at the Spokane County Medical Examiner’s Office told CNN.

 The killings, which happened little more than a week before Thanksgiving break, have instilled harrowing sentiments among students as authorities investigate leads to identify a suspect or locate a murder weapon.